briandrum/codes.forchagrin.com/_chapters/chapter-549-weapons-and-explosives.md

     2. _(2)_ Any misdemeanor offense punishable by a term of imprisonment of two years or less.

-17. _(q)_ “Alien registration number” means the number issued by the United States Citizenship and Immigration Services Agency that is located on the alien’s permanent resident card and may also be commonly referred to as the “USCIS number” or the “alien number”.
+17. _(q)_ "Alien registration number" means the number issued by the United States Citizenship and Immigration Services Agency that is located on the alien's permanent resident card and may also be commonly referred to as the "USCIS number" or the "alien number".

-18. _(r)_ “Active duty” has the same meaning as defined in 10 U.S.C.
+18. _(r)_ "Active duty" has the same meaning as defined in 10 U.S.C.
 101.
 (ORC 2923.11)

 ## 549.02   Carrying concealed weapons

-1. _(a)_ No person shall knowingly carry or have, concealed on the person’s person or concealed ready at hand, any of the following:
+1. _(a)_ No person shall knowingly carry or have, concealed on the person's person or concealed ready at hand, any of the following:

     1. _(1)_ A deadly weapon other than a handgun;